Air Conditioner Repair Checklist

 If you’re using a smart thermostat, such as one manufactured by Nest, Ecobee, Lux, Honeywell or Bosch, look at the manufacturer’s website for troubleshooting.
 If you’re still having problems, reach us at 770-450-1539 for support.

 Your air conditioner usually has a power-cutting lever near its outdoor unit.
 This switch is typically in a metal box mounted on your house.
-If your air conditioner has recently been maintained, the device may have inadvertently been left in the “off” location.
+If your air conditioner has recently been maintained, the device may have inadvertently been turned off.

 Blocked Condensate Drain Pan